 The Netherlands offers a range of accommodation, including standalone, semi-detached and terraced houses, as well as apartments ranging from small studio units to larger units with multiple bedrooms.
 The Dutch housing market also distinguishes social from private housing.

-Soical and private housing
+Social and private housing

 Expats earning below a certain threshold can apply for social housing which guarantees a maximum rent and annual rent increase.
 Several housing associations operate in different regions in the Netherlands and applicants must register with the appropriate one and get a relevant housing permit.
 Specific guidelines must be obtained from the designated municipality.

-Apartments are the most common form of accommodation in large cities and are usually conveniently located near to transport links.
+Apartments are the most common form of accommodation in large cities and are usually conveniently located near transport links.
 Self-contained apartments are popular, as are flat shares, which are typical options among local and international students studying at a university in the Netherlands.
-This involves shared kitchen and living room facilities and spaces but private bedrooms, and often works out cheaper than renting an apartment as a single tenant.
+This involves shared kitchen and living room facilities and spaces but private bedrooms, and often works out cheaper than renting as a single tenant.

-Expats can also find serviced apartments which offer all the luxuries of hotels while still providing privacy.
+Expats can also find serviced apartments, which offer all the luxuries of hotels while still providing privacy.
 Serviced apartments normally have fully-equipped kitchens with crockery and cutlery and pots and pans, weekly cleaning services and amenities, such as gyms, WiFi and restaurants.
 These top facilities do come at a price, though.